Wilmington massacre: 1898 elections

 The biracial Fusionist government still remained in power in Wilmington city hall, because the mayor and board of aldermen had not been up for election in 1898.
 And white supremacists then turned their attention to this sign of racial equality.
+The Wilmington city elections were scheduled to be held in March 1899, but the Democrats were unwilling to wait just 4 months to take control of the city government.
 A city-level coup d'état and accompanying massacre of perhaps 50 blacks was to be the result.